hugomarins/remnote-official-plugins/universal_descriptors/README.md

 Setup

-- Create a Rem called "~" and add children beneath it.
+- Create a Rem called "~Universal Descriptors" and add children beneath it.
 These Universal Descriptors will automatically be suggested while searching

 Usage: